jwd83/chromatickeyboard/README.md

 ## Technical Details

 - **Frontend**: Vanilla HTML5, CSS3, and JavaScript (ES6+)
-- **Audio Engine**: Web Audio API for audio decoding and pitch shifting
+- **Audio Engine**: Web Audio API for audio decoding, pitch shifting, and mixing
 - **Pitch Shifting**: Uses playback rate manipulation (2^(semitones/12))
+- **Chords**: Each chord is built from the same sample using per-note playback rate and reduced per-note gain
+- **Master Limiter**: Global gain + `DynamicsCompressorNode` reduce clipping when many sources play at once
+- **Loop Recorder**: Captures key events with timestamps and replays them in a timed loop

 ## Local Development